You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 Business Setup & Operation

-While developing your trading strategy, you'll also be constructing the infrastructure/assets of your trading business.
+While developing your trading strategy, you'll also be building the infrastructure that supports your trading business.
 This includes the setting up of a mailing list, a website, and the various avenues of distributing your ability to grow capital.
-This is all done via 100% legal channels, and without having to set up a hedge fund.
+This is all done via 100% legal channels, and without having to go through the tedious process of setting up a hedge fund.

 Trading Strategy Distribution